The true story of Jerry Krause and the breakup of the Bulls

 You can’t beat Mike.
 Doesn’t matter who you are.
 To quote Fight Club, on a long enough timeline, Michael Jordan will beat your ass.
 It happened to the Pistons.
 It happened to Magic.
 It happened to Croatia.
 It happened to Jewel and Dominick’s.

 So there was no way the sloppy, uncouth, overweight, overwrought, overexposed, unsocial Krause was going to win a duel of public opinion against the most popular athlete the world has ever known.

-As a result, Krause has become the Yoko Ono of Chicago sports— the improper scapegoat for the dissolution of a legendary collective that, in truth, was torn apart internally.
+As a result, Krause has become the Yoko Ono of Chicago sports2 — the improper scapegoat for the dissolution of a legendary collective that, in truth, was torn apart internally.
 Through a twist of cruel fate fueled by sports fan frustration, Krause goes to his grave known as much for his alleged masterminding of the end of the Bulls dynasty as for his actual role in its formation.

 Krause is gone now, passing away Tuesday at the age of 77.
 Beautiful, complimentary tributes continue to pour out, from ex-players on Twitter, including Scottie Pippen, Charles Oakley, and Stacey King; from Phil Jackson and Michael Jordan in interviews and statements; and from the journalists who covered him, most notably Sam Smith, Rick Telander, Cheryl Raye Stout, Mike McGraw, and K.C.
 Johnson.